nawhas/rfcs/features/authentication-v2/authentication-v2.md

 #### SignUpForm Component
 A `signUpForm` component will handle the processes of:
 - gathering user input for name, email, password, confirm password
-- dispatching `checkNickname` request inline to see if the nickname is taken or not
 - dispatching the `auth/signUp` action
 - handling validation errors